Enabling clinical use of foundation models for computational pathology: Methods

 \subsubsection{Aker}

 The Aker cohort consisted of a retrospective series of 1,214 patients who underwent surgical resection for colorectal cancer at Aker Hospital (now part of Oslo University Hospital), Norway, between 1993 and 2003.
-In the present study, a subset of patients with stage I–III disease and available resected tissue sections, previously analyzed \cite{skrede2020deep,merok2013microsatellite,hveem2014prognostic}, was included.
-One H\&E-stained slide per patient was received at ICGI and digitized using Aperio AT2 and NanoZoomer XR scanners.
+In the present study, a subset of patients with stage I–III disease and available resected tissue sections, previously analyzed\autocite{skrede2020deep,merok2013microsatellite,hveem2014prognostic}, was included.
+One H\&E-stained slide per patient was received at ICGI and digitised using Aperio AT2 and NanoZoomer XR scanners.
 After application of the general exclusion criteria (Supplementary Fig. 2), 625 patients were eligible.
-Of these, 243 were included in the LNM prediction analysis and 625 in the survival outcome prediction analysis.
+Of these, 243 were included in the LNM prediction analysis and 388 in the survival outcome prediction analysis.